 Tennessee Education Code For Homeschooling

-Compulsory attendance – Between 6 and 17 years of age.
+Compulsory attendance – Between 6 (on or before August 15) and 17 years of age.

 Educational requirements for parents.
 (See below.)